-With this post, a glossary of archaic or uncommon words is added at the end of the essay.
-To receive this weblog when new content is published, please subscribe.
+A glossary of archaic or uncommon words is added at the end of this essay.

 The Folly Of Personal Pronouns